Skip to content

 log_seq Per-table atomic offset counter

-log_index Sparse index: maps offset ranges to S3 file paths
+log_index Sparse index: maps offset ranges to staged-Parquet S3 paths + LSNs

-mat_cursor Per-worker cursor tracking the last materialized offset
+mat_cursor Per-(group, table) cursor tracking the last materialized offset

 Append (flusher → log):